Concepts

 1. Core modules: These will remain within the Salt codebase and follow the Salt release cycle.

-2. Supported modules (extended core): These modules will move to their own repositories within the saltstack GitHub organization, where they can be maintained separately.
+2. Supported modules (extended core): These modules will move to their own repositories within the salt-extensions GitHub organization, where they can be maintained separately by core maintainers.

 1. Community Modules: These will be removed from the Salt Core codebase.
 Community members can take over their maintenance, either in the community-run Salt Extensions GitHub organization or in their own repositories.